JohnUfo/SmartSpend/README.md

 2. Enter the expense title, amount, and select a category
 3. Choose the date (defaults to today)
 4. Tap "Save" to record the expense

+### Setting Up Notion Integration
+1. Go to Settings → Notion Integration
+2. Enter your Notion API key and database ID
+3. Test the connection to ensure it's working
+4. Toggle on "Auto-Sync" to start automatic synchronization
+5. Only expenses created after enabling auto-sync will be imported

 ### Using the Interactive Budget Overview
 1. Tap the "Budget Overview" card on the dashboard